ThomasCreasey/Jeopardy/README.md

+## Need Hosting Services?
+Check out [Scorch Hosting](https://scorch.host).
+Ensuring your services are fast, secure & online when you need them most, committed to bringing you affordable hosting, with excellent performance and reliability.

 # Jeopardy

 Online multiplayer game that is remarkably similar to the other game called Jeopardy, but that's just a coincidence.